ABBANAPURI0445/AzureDevops/Azure-Compute/VirtualMachine.md

 ### Vm State
    1. Start
-   2. Stop: Will Impact on Ip address and Temp Disk: it change IP address and Delete and create Temp Disk
+   2. Stoped/deallocate: Will Impact on Ip address and Temp Disk: it change IP address and Delete and create Temp Disk
    3. Restart: not impact on Ip address and temp disk